nathanwangly/nathanwangly.github.io/about.md

 <b>Hi, I'm Nathan 👋</b>

-I am currently an Online Program Director at UNSW, leading the development of postgraduate programs in Business Psychology and Climate Risk.
+I'm currently an Online Program Director at UNSW, leading the development of postgraduate programs in Business Psychology and Climate Risk.

 With a background at the intersection of behavioural science and banking, I previously led the Customer Decision Science team at ANZ—with the goal of improving financial decision making and outcomes for consumers.
 Nowadays, I balance my academic role with behavioural science consulting, helping organisations apply psychological insights to all sorts of people-related challenges.